 All teachers must be available during the school working day.
-If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this by 11.00 using the absence procedure as emailed daily.
+If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this by 07:00 using the absence procedures.
 If absence is going to affect their ability to set work for their classes, they should contact the DOL or, if it prevents them from communicating with their tutees, they should let the DOY know.